15 Mobile App Onboarding Best Practices to Follow in 2020

 6. Promote App Content Preview

-Sign up option can act as a barrier between your app and the user.
-It is always better to give the users access to the features of your app before flatly asking them to sign up.
+Promoting app content preview is also one of the onboarding app best practices to consider in 2020 and beyond.
+This is because a sign up option can act as a barrier between your app and the user.
+And therefore, it is always better to give the users access to the features of your app before flatly asking them to sign up.

 For instance, if you own an eCommerce app, then let the users go through the products offered on your website, and when they want to make a transaction, they can simply login then.
 Or, you can enable the login option after the users have discovered your app.